bsmith89/longev-mgen/doc/submission.md

 -->
 These also shared a periplasmic neopullulanase with another, distantly related MAG (B2) representative of the only other responsive species.
-This gene differentiated these three from MAGs representative of non-responding species.
+This gene differentiated these three MAGs from MAGs representative of non-responding species.
-Differential gene content in B1-A and B1-B may be associated with the inconsistent response of this species across study sites.
+Differential gene content in B1-A and B1-B may be associated with the inconsistent response of this species to acarbose across study sites.
-This work demonstrates the utility of culture-free genomics for infering the ecological role of gut bacteria including their response to pharmeceutical perturbations.
+This work demonstrates the utility of culture-free genomics for infering the ecological roles of gut bacteria including their response to pharmeceutical perturbations.

 <!-- TODO: Ensure abstract not over word limit. -->